 Today, the swastika, the symbol featured in the Nazi flag, has come to symbolize Hitler and the Holocaust and Nazism, but this wasn't always so.
-The word "swastika" comes from Sanskrit (an ancient language of India) and means "good fortune" (source).
+The word "swastika" comes from Sanskrit (an ancient language of India) and means "good fortune" (Source).
 The symbol itself is over five thousand years old.
-Due to its misuse by Hitler, it will be a long time, if ever, before it can be used effectively to positive ends.
+Due to its misuse by Hitler, though, the swastika will be only associated with evil for a loong time... if not forever.